 Even when our world seems to be falling apart, we can remind ourselves that God is good, His love is there even when we can’t feel it and He promises to never leave us.
 These truths should sustain us, especially when mixed with prayer and Bible reading.

-Thankfulness Leads to Witnessing
+Bible Verses About Thankfulness Lead to Witnessing

 “I will give thanks to you, Lord, with all my heart; I will tell of all your wonderful deeds” - Psalm 9:1 (NIV)

 “But thanks be to God, who always leads us as captives in Christ’s triumphal procession and uses us to spread the aroma of the knowledge of him everywhere.” - 2 Corinthians 2:14 (NIV)